joist-orm/joist-orm/docs/docs/features/fast-database-resets.md

 await knex.select(knex.raw("flush_database()"));
 ```

-This is generated at the end of the `joist-migation-utils` set only if `ADD_FLUSH_DATABASE` environment variable is set, i.e. this function should never exist in your production database.
+This is generated at the end of the `joist-codegen`, which should only be invoked against local development databases, i.e. this function should never exist in your production database.
 It is only for local testing.

 ### What About Per-Test Transactions?